 Peak beam intensity = 59,500cd at (0.5, -0.3)

-And all has about -40 to 40 degree horizontal beam span.
+And all have about -40 to 40-degree horizontal beam span.

-Using given information, which is your most favorite beam pattern and what is the logic behind your selection?
+Using the given information, which is your most favorite beam pattern, and what is the logic behind your selection?

 Most of the positive feedback was gathered with samples 1 and 2, and the reasons being: